BMT 94 to BMT 127, Early Exit

 Day 7, Mar 8, PT 92.0

-Just when I thought I knew what the PT could throw out me I have a day like this.
+Just when I thought I knew what the PT could throw at me, I have a day like this.
 A very hard day.
 I didn’t think it was possible for the trail to get any rougher but it was definitely harder today.
-I entered the Cheaha Wilderness and the nice blazes and packed each trail disappeared.
+I entered the Cheaha Wilderness and the nice blazes and packed earth trail disappeared.

 Entering the wilderiness